Second Battle of Saorgio: Background

-On 28 February 1793, 12,000 French troops under Lieutenant General Armand Louis de Gontaut, Duke of Biron battled with 7,000 Sardinian soldiers under Charles-François Thaon, Count of Saint-André at Levens.
+On 28 February 1793, 12,000 French troops under Lieutenant General Armand Louis de Gontaut, Duke of Biron battled with 7,000 Sardinian soldiers under Lieutenant General Charles-François Thaon, Count of Saint-André at Levens.
 In this French success, each side lost 800 casualties.
-In addition, the French captured two of their enemy's six cannons.
+In addition, the French captured 2 of their foe's 6 cannons.
 The Sardinian army held a powerful defensive position at Saorge (Saorgio), blocking access to the strategically important Col de Tende (Tenda Pass).
 On 8 June 1793, the Army of Italy under General of Division Gaspard Jean-Baptiste Brunet won a minor victory over the Sardinians in the area of L'Aution Peak west of Saorge.
 The forces clashed again in the First Battle of Saorgio on 12 June.
 This time the French were defeated.
 The Sardinian units involved in these fights were two battalions each of the Cacciatori and Swiss Christ Infantry Regiments, one battalion each of the Saluzzo, Sardinia, and Lombardy Infantry Regiments.
-Also engaged were two companies of French volunteers, the Cacciatori de Canale, Light Infantry, 1st, 3rd, and 5th Grenadier Battalions, and the Vercelli, Casale, and Acqui Provincial Regiments.
+Also engaged were two companies of French Royalist volunteers, the Cacciatori de Canale, Light Infantry, 1st, 3rd, and 5th Grenadier Battalions, and the Vercelli, Casale, and Acqui Provincial Regiments.
 The attack was "ill-conceived" and ended in "disaster".

 The allies tried to mount a counteroffensive, but this effort was crippled by the new commander's slowness.
 De Vins planned to recapture both Savoy and Nice, which a number of officers objected to.
 Because he suffered badly from gout, De Vins planned to control both offensives from the capital of Turin.
-The Duke of Montferrat, who led the counter-invasion of Savoy, was to follow strict daily orders from De Vins.
+Prince Maurizio, Duke of Montferrat, who led the counter-invasion of Savoy, was to follow strict daily orders from De Vins.
 Since Turin was 45 mi distant, the arrangements were impractical.
 In the event, a French force under General of Division François Christophe de Kellermann repulsed Lieutenant General Cordon's Savoy column at the Battle of Epierre on 15 September 1793.
 The French suffered 500 casualties out of 8,000 troops, while the Sardinians lost 1,000 men out of 6,000 engaged.
+Kellermann's forces drove Montferrat's soldiers up the Little St Bernard Pass on 3 October and Cordon's troops up the Mont Cenis pass on 8 October, erasing all the Sardinians' gains.